The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 The World Zionist Organization also provided a small budget, and in December 1924, the first students enrolled in architecture and civil engineering at the Technion.
 Female engineering students were among them right from the start.

-Albert Einstein headed this first German Technion Society until 1933.
-This period saw the opening of the Technion, the first successful years of teaching, but also repeated financial bottlenecks.
-In 1933, the society was banned, as were all associations and institutions that opposed those in power under National Socialism.
+The period from 1924 saw the opening of the Technion, the first successful years of teaching, but also repeated financial bottlenecks.

 The university in Haifa had suffered great financial hardship in the early years, and the employees’ contracts were terminated on September 30, 1931.
 From then on, they continued to work without pay for of the students and the survival of the institute.
-The influx of many excellently trained engineers and technicians from Germany finally brought about a financial turnaround for the university, large donations were again made and the high tuition fees that had been introduced meanwhile could be waived.
+The influx of many excellently trained engineers and technicians from Germany finally brought about a financial turnaround for the university, large donations were again made from other countries and the high tuition fees that had been introduced in the meantime could be waived again.

 From 1933 onwards, Jewish professors from Central Europe increasingly sought refuge and employment at the Technion.
 The few departments at the time could only accommodate a small proportion of the scientists.
 Thanks to its distinguished European professors, the Technion was already a recognized scientific university at this time, even though it was not officially given this name until the founding of the State of Israel in 1948.